learning-zone/javascript-basics/README.md

 #### Q. ***Explain var self = this in JavaScript?***

 `self` is being used to maintain a reference to the original this even as the context is changing.
-It's a technique often used in event handlers (especially in closures).
+It is a technique often used in event handlers (especially in closures).

 `this` is a JavaScript keyword which refers to the current context.
 Unlike other programming languages, JavaScript does not have block scoping(in C open/close {} curly braces refers to a block).
 JavaScript has two scopes namely, global and local scope.